Neufund/ico-transparency-monitor/README.md

         q12: { answer: true, comment: '' },
         q13: { answer: true, comment: '' },
         q14: { answer: true, comment: '' },
-      },
-    },

-Where

-    '#ADDRES-OF-CONTRACT': {
-     tokenContract:#ADDRESS-OF-TOKEN-CONTRACT,
-    information: {
-      aliasName: "NAME-OF-ICO",
-      website: "WEBSITE-OF-ICO",
-      logo: 'ICO-LOGO'
-    },
-    event: {
-      args: {
-        tokens: 'TOKEN-VARIABLE',
-        sender: 'INVESTOR-VARIABLE',
-      },
-      name: 'ICO-EVENT-NAME',
-      customArgs: {
-        _from: 'FROM-ADDRESS'
-      },
-      firstTransactionBlockNumber: FIRST-BLOCK
-      lastTransactionBlockNumber: LAST-BLOCK
-    },
-    icoParameters: {
-      cap: {
-        CODE-TO-GENERATE-CAP
-      },
-      capString: {
-        CODE-TO-GENERATE-CAP-STRING
-      },
-      startDate: {
-        CODE-TO-GENERATE-STARTDATE
-      },
-      endDate: {
-        CODE-TO-GENERATE-ENDDATE
-      },
-    status: CODE-TO-GET-CONTRACT-STATUS,
-    },
-    matrix: {
-      ANSWER-TO-SMART-CONTRACT-QUESTIONS
       }
     }

   `ADDRESS-OF-CONTRACT` : Ethereum address that points to the ICO-Smart-Contract

-  `ADDRESS-OF-TOKEN-CONTRACT` (Optional) : In some cases a dedicated token smart contract is responsible for token issuing and release, if that was the case its address should me provided here
+  `tokenContract` (Optional) : In some cases a dedicated token smart contract is responsible for token issuing and release, if that was the case its address should me provided here

-  `NAME-OF-ICO`: Usually should represent the name of the ICO or its alias
+  `aliasName`: Usually should represent the name of the ICO or its alias

-  `WEBSITE-OF-ICO`: A link that points to the ICO website
+  `website`: A link that points to the ICO website

-  `ICO-LOGO`: A link that points to the ICO logo
+  `logo`: A link that points to the ICO logo

-  `TOKEN-VARIABLE`: Name of Variable that represents a token in some cases `Amount, Transfer, _amount` This can be taken from the smart-contract source or [etherscan](https://etherscan.io/)
+  `tokens`: Name of Variable that represents a token in some cases `Amount, Transfer, _amount` This can be taken from the smart-contract source or [etherscan](https://etherscan.io/)

-  `INVESTOR-ADDRESS`: Variable name that holds the address of the receiver of tokens or the Investor
+  `sender`: Variable name that holds the address of the receiver of tokens or the Investor

-  `ICO-EVENT-NAME`: Name of event generated by the smart-contract and logged in the etherium ledger sometimes `Transfer, TokensBought, CreatedToken`.
+  `name`: Name of event generated by the smart-contract and logged in the etherium ledger sometimes `Transfer, TokensBought, CreatedToken`.
 Without the correct event flag it is impossible to track token issue events

-  `FROM-ADDRESS`: If found in a contract it presents the address sent from in the log, this is not in all smart-contracts and can be neglected if not found
+  `_from`: In some cases smart-contracts include From addresses that are generated in the public blockchain ledger, if that was case for your smart contract you will have to include it here

+  `firstTransactionBlockNumber`: Starting block number of the ICO in the public eth ledger can be taken from [etherscan](https://etherscan.io/)

+  `lastTransactionBlockNumber`: Final Block of the ICO in the public eth ledger can be taken from [etherscan](https://etherscan.io/)

+  `icoParameters`: Javascript code must be inserted here to get the final parameters, (`cap, startDate, endDate`), every variable should be returned after conducting the needed requests and calculations from the smart-contract.
+This must be written manually for every ICO due to the lack of standards, every smart-contract handles generating a these parameters differently for more information on how to write manual code, look at the already available contracts in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)

+####Note
-Not all smart contracts provide the needed informtation and for
+Not all smart contracts provide the needed information, some use different smart-contracts to generate tokens, some have an obscure processes, some have no source code, and some only used a smart-contract after the end of an ICO

 ## Getting started